wangmeng-code/CmhAttCPI/README.md

 -- ./split_dataset_according_clustering.py Spliting dataset into train/val/test set based on clustering.

--- ./preprocessing_data.py Converting SMILESs to molecular graphs and constructing word dictionary for protein sequences
+-- ./preprocessing_data.py Converting SMILESs to molecular graphs and constructing word dictionary for protein sequences.

--- ./train.py Training model
+-- ./train.py Training model.

 Train model with the following command:
 ```
 bash Run_Train.sh
 ```
-The parameter 'scenario' in Run_Train.sh should be set to 'unknown_setting'
+The parameter 'scenario' in Run_Train.sh should be set to 'unknown_setting'.

 ## 2. Applying pre-trained model on test data